mavrikkk/ha_routes/README.md

 After setting up a reverse proxy, you need to add authorization for the necessary pages.
 This is an independent authorization that is not related to the authorization of the HomeAssistant itself.</p>

 <p><b>3.
 Installation</b></p>
-<p>Place the "route" folder to "config_folder_homeassistant/custom_components/route", do not forget about the rights.
+<p>Place the "route" folder to "config_folder_homeassistant/custom_components/route".
 If it does not exist, create the folder "config_folder_homeassistant/www" and grant the corresponding rights to it.
-Create "route" folder inside "www" directory and place <a href='https://github.com/bbecquet/Leaflet.PolylineDecorator'>Leaflet.PolylineDecorator</a> library to it.</p>
+Create "route" folder inside "www" directory and place <a href='https://github.com/bbecquet/Leaflet.PolylineDecorator'>Leaflet.PolylineDecorator</a> library to it. do not forget about the rights to created folders and files.</p>

 <p><b>4.
 Configuration</b></p>
 <p>Add the following lines in the "configuration.yaml" file:</p>